GregDritschler/tekton-tutorial/README.md

 source-to-image task but does not expose the `pathToDockerFile` parameter and allows it to default inside the task.

 Dependencies between tasks can be expressed by using the `runAfter` key.
-The value specifies one or more tasks which must run before the task.
+It specifies that the task must run after the given list of one of tasks has completed.
-In this example, the pipeline specifies that the `deploy-using-kubectl` task must run after the `source-to-image` task.
+In this example, this pipeline specifies that the `deploy-using-kubectl` task must run after the `source-to-image` task.
 Tekton will order to the execution of the tasks to satisfy this dependency.

-Dependencies between tasks also can be expressed by using the `from` key which isn't used in this tutorial but which you can [read about in the official Tekton documentation]((https://github.com/tektoncd/pipeline/blob/master/docs/pipelines.md#from).
+Dependencies between tasks also can be expressed by using the `from` key which isn't used in this tutorial but which you can [read about in the official Tekton documentation](https://github.com/tektoncd/pipeline/blob/master/docs/pipelines.md#from).

 Apply the file to your cluster to create the pipeline.